Wondering What Disabilities Qualify For a Service Dog?

 The Americans With Disabilities Act

 The ADA stands for the Americans with Disabilities Act.
 It is a federal wide-ranging civil rights law.
 It prohibits discrimination based on disability.
+However, it doesn’t provide a list on what disabilities qualify for a service dog because it’s just not that simple.

 Under the ADA, the following “covered entities” that serve the public generally must allow service animals to accompany people with disabilities in all areas of a business or facility where the public is normally invited or allowed to go.